-EVSC 249 WRITING FOR ENVIRONMENTAL PROFESSIONALS (Major)
+EVSC 249 WRITING FOR ENVIRONMENTAL PROFESSIONALS (Major) 3.0: 3 cr.
+E

 This course introduces students to the principles and practice of writing skills required of environmental professionals.
 Students will develop proficiency in determining the purpose of a document, analyzing the audience; selecting, developing and organizing the information in an appropriate design, and writing clearly, precisely, and effectively.